Alcazaba of Badajoz: Description

-Another building in the Alzacaba is the Palace of the Dukes of Feria, built by the Grand Master of the Order of Santiago, Lorenzo Suárez de Figeroa (1387–1410).
+Another building in the Alcazaba is the Palace of the Dukes of Feria, built by the Grand Master of the Order of Santiago, Lorenzo Suárez de Figeroa (1387–1410).
 Built in Renaissance style with Mudéjar elements, it was restored in the 17th century.
 The façade features a central arch connecting two square towers with irregularly placed windows; the palace has a trapezoidal plan and a cloister.
 It is currently home to the Provincial Archaeological Museum.